Nklya/paxful_tt/README.md

 3. In `tests/vagrant` and `tests/aws` stored InSpec test profiles.
 4. When you run `make vagrant` or `make aws`, they run after creation and provision.

+## How it works

+* PHP applications are stored at `ansible/roles/app_deploy/files`
+* The first one `ansible/roles/app_deploy/files/index.php` - respond to the URL like 'http://_host_/?n=x', where 'x' is number.
+This request returns Fibonacci ’n’ numbers starting from 0.
+* The second one `ansible/roles/app_deploy/files/blacklisted/index.php`
+  * return error code 444 to visitor
+  * block the IP of visitor (through nginx `deny` option)
+  * send an email with IP address to "root@localhost" (through local exim)
+  * insert into PostgreSQL table information: path, ip address of the visitor and datetime when he got blocked (user, password and database name can be defined in variables)
+* Ansible role `ansible/roles/app_deploy` deploys them and configure Database, e-mail and other things.

+P.S.
+To check local email, execute `mail -f /var/mail/mail` or `mail -f /var/mail/vagrant` (for Vagrant)

 ## TODO (ideas to improve current solution)

 * Terraform:
   * split code into modules
   * use remote state in S3
 * Ansible:
   * remove vault.key from repo
   * add tags inside roles
   * place app to separate repository
 * Tests:
   * Add inspec aws specific tests
   * molecule for all roles